First Men in the Moon (1964 film): Box-office

 Kinematograph Weekly called the film a "money maker" at the British box office for 1964.

 Nonetheless, the film was a box-office disappointment.
 Harryhausen felt this was due to the inclusion of too much comedy.

 Schneer said he preferred the film to Jason and the Argonauts because "it was set in the Victorian era, whereas Jason took place in a much further removed period of history.
 Also, I thought the humor in it was delicious, whereas there wasn't much humor in Jason."
 The producer says Harryhausen felt "fantasy film fans are dead serious about these pictures and have no sense of humor.
 So, who am I to quarrel with him?"

 Kneale says the final film was "...all right.
 It could have been better if it had been a bit less farcical; that would have been more imaginative."

 Legacy

 Schneer says that when the real Moon landing happened, NASA "had no footage showing the space capsule separating from the 'mother ship' and landing on the Moon's surface.
 All they had were shots of Neil Armstrong walking around".
 NASA went to Columbia Pictures and used the opening sequence of First Men in the Moon for illustration purposes during the 1969 moon landing.
 "They used those portions of it which were applicable to their needs," said the producer.
-This was a returned favor as five years before the real-life event, NASA had given Ray Harryhausen access to its blueprints for reference.
+This was a returned favour as, five years before the real-life event, NASA had given Ray Harryhausen access to its blueprints for reference.

 Following the film, Harryhausen and Schneer did not work together for five years.